ex0nym/rulebook-node/docs.exonym.io/docs/main.md

 - Breaching a rulebook may result in loss of privilege.
 - Only when the alleged offender tries to rejoin can accountability be imposed.
 - Each rulebook applies to a narrow context to make them easier to define and manage.
+- Each rulebook is written as the lowest standard that we should be willing to accept.
+- Interpretations of the rulebook increase the standard to what Sources and Advocates believe is desirable.
 - Controllers must maintain reputation.
 - Strong incentives and disincentives for controllers.
 - A sovereign nation can repatriate governance from global platforms for their citizens.